BretFisher/php-docker-good-defaults/README.md

 **NOTE:** This is not a full PHP sample project.
 It's a collection of the Docker and Nginx related things you'll need to have this sort of setup fully in Docker.
 I'm not a PHP/Laravel developer, but rather an ops guy working with many smart PHP dev's.
 I continue to refine this repo as I work with teams to dev with, test on, and deploy production containers on PHP.

+### Contribuitions

+This project was made possible in part with support and development from [PrinterLogic](https://www.printerlogic.com/).

 ### Local Development Features

  - **Dev as close to prod as you can**. docker-compose builds a local development image that is just like production image except for the below dev-only features needed in image.
 Goal is to have dev env be as close to test and prod as possible while still giving all the nice tools to make you a happy dev.